HHcola/nima-mobilenet-v2/README.md

-# NIMA: Neural Image Assessment
+# Neural Image Assessment
-Implementation of [NIMA: Neural Image Assessment](https://arxiv.org/abs/1709.05424) in Keras + Tensorflow with weights for MobileNetV2 model trained on AVA and TID dataset.
+Implementation of Neural Image Assessment in Keras + Tensorflow with weights for MobileNetV2 model trained on AVA and TID dataset.

 # Usage
 ## Evaluation